Synthesized-Infinity/Ethereal/README.md

 [Documentation](https://ethereal-docs.vercel.app/)

 Ethereal is a general-purpose programming language that is designed to be fast and simple.
-Heavly inspired by Inspired by [Monkey](https://monkeylang.org/) and written in [Rust](https://rust-lang.org/)
+Heavly inspired by [Monkey](https://monkeylang.org/) and written in [Rust](https://rust-lang.org/)

 </div>